 Our life just as it is!

-Or as Brother Steindl-Rast puts it – contentment comes from an inner knowing of the gift that is unceasingly being given to you.
+Or as Brother Steindl-Rast puts it – contentment comes from knowing the gift that is unceasingly being given to you.

 It’s simple: meditate, discover the happiness independent of circumstances, trust your life as it is, lean into the suffering of yourself and others with courage, and open to the flowering of gratefulness, compassion and loving-kindness for all beings everywhere.